 I Am Taniya :: Creating Confidence

-And as we do, let's remember that this story is an introduction to who this human is.
-It would take years (even a lifetime!) to wholly understand, just like it takes us such a long time to begin to understand ourselves.
+As we engage, let's remember that this story is an introduction to who this human is.
+It would take years (even a lifetime of heartstorming!) to wholly understand this person, just like it takes us such a long time to begin to understand ourselves.

 Judgment and bias are both quick to get and hard to get rid of.
 And both are rather boring!